KappaTych/KappaDBMS/STYLE-GUIDE.md

 ##### VARIABLE AND FUNCTION NAMES
-First of all, use kamelCase (functions, regular and classes' variables) and KamelCase (class'es names and methods) naming-style for everything, except typedef's / using's.
+First of all, use kamelCase (functions, regular and classes' variables / properties) and KamelCase (class'es names and methods) naming-style for everything, except typedef's / using's.
 Secondly, use descriptive names.
 Don't put multiple assignments on a single line, start all declarations with new line.
 Ex.:
 ```